Lymah123/Hactoberfest2023/README.md

 Oct 27: I raised 3 issues on DevLab's repo for slop 3.0 projects.
 I was assigned to a new issue.
 I submitted a PR.
 I worked on suggestions made in a Chimoney PR.

-Oct 28: I started working on a new issue.
+Oct 28: I started working on a new issue

 Oct 29: I made corrections based on suggestions in a PR.